Information for staff, including academics and researchers, and students about how to claim for incurred expenses

 You should add each item individually to the claim.
 You will be prompted to:

-Select an appropriate expense type, for example train, conference travel, and it will automatically map to the correct natural account code (if you are unsure how to categorise your claim, do not guess the code but contact your departmental finance or admin team for advice)
+Select an appropriate expense type, for example train, conference travel, and it will automatically map to the correct Oracle code (if you are unsure which expense type to select, do not guess the code but contact your departmental finance or admin team for advice)

 Complete basic information about the item, including the value